Little Water Cay

 If you love craft beer, the Turk’s Head Brewery tour is an interesting and tasty way to spend a rainy afternoon.
 The tour takes you into the heart of the microbrewery's operations before leading you back to the brewery's taproom bar.

-The taproom is a great place to sample the various flavors, which include its unique, locally made brews and seasonal specials, plus beers you can only get at the brewery.
-Not only is the beer delicious, but the brewery's front shop is the cheapest place in the country to buy beer!
+The taproom is a great place to sample the various flavors, which include its unique and locally made brews and seasonal specials as well as beers you can only get at the brewery.
+Not only is the beer delicious, but the brewery's front shop is the cheapest place in the country to buy beer.
 The brewery is indoors—the perfect spot to hide out while it’s raining.

 Explore a Museum or Exhibit